jeaye/blog.jeaye.com/_drafts/sbopkg.md

 (C)reate or (A)bort?:
 ```

-This is because I `rm -rf /tmp/*` in `/etc/rc.d/rc.local_shutdown`; you can configure your sbopkg in `/etc/sbopkg/sbopkg.conf`.
+This is because I run `rm -rf /tmp/*` in `/etc/rc.d/rc.local_shutdown`; you can configure your sbopkg in `/etc/sbopkg/sbopkg.conf`.
 The defaults have always felt sane to me.

 ### Syncing
 To sync sbopkg with the remote SBo, simply run: